-- Multidisciplinary team.
-Mayo Clinic doctors with training in a wide array of specialties collaborate as a multidisciplinary team to provide coordinated, comprehensive care.
-Cardiologists and cardiac surgeons may work with nurses, nurse practitioners, physician assistants, physical therapists, social workers and others to provide your care.
+Mayo Clinic doctors with training in a wide array of specialties work together to provide coordinated, comprehensive care.
+Cardiologists and cardiovascular surgeons may work with nurses, nurse practitioners, physician assistants, physical therapists, social workers and other medical specialists to provide collaborative care.

 - Individualized approach.
 Doctors at Mayo Clinic provide care for you as a whole person.
 Doctors take the time to get to know you and work with you to provide exactly the care you need.

-- Pediatric care.
-In some instances, children may be candidates for ventricular assist device implantation.
-Specialists trained in pediatric cardiology and cardiovascular surgery care for children who have heart disease at Mayo Clinic's campus in Minnesota.
+- Pediatric expertise.
+Sometimes a child may need to have a ventricular assist device implanted.
+Doctors trained in pediatric cardiology and cardiovascular surgery care for children who have heart disease at Mayo Clinic's campus in Minnesota.

 Expertise and rankings

 Mayo Clinic cardiologists and cardiac surgeons have expertise in treating people who may need ventricular assist devices (VADs).
-Mayo Clinic consistently ranks at a high level for survival in treatment outcomes for ventricular assist devices.
+Each year, more than 77 people have VADs implanted at Mayo Clinic.

 With Mayo Clinic's emphasis on collaborative care, specialists at each of the campuses — Minnesota, Arizona and Florida — interact very closely with colleagues at the other campuses and the Mayo Clinic Health System.

 Learn more about Mayo Clinic's Cardiovascular Surgery and Cardiovascular Medicine departments' expertise and rankings.

 Mayo Clinic has major campuses in Phoenix and Scottsdale, Arizona; Jacksonville, Florida; and Rochester, Minnesota.
 The Mayo Clinic Health System has dozens of locations in several states.